canonical/certification-docs/Self-Test_Guide.rst

   Dynamic Host Control Protocol -- A method for providing IP addresses to the SUT and Targets.

-Non-blocking test
-  A test that must be performed but will not affect the granting of a certified status.

-KVM
-  Kernel Virtual Machine -- A system for running virtual machines on Ubuntu Server.

 IPMI
   Intelligent Platform Management Interface -- A BMC technology for remotely connecting to a computer to perform management functions.